-Radionuclide therapies in treating metastatic prostate cancer
+Radionuclide Therapies in treating metastatic prostate cancer

-The Lu-177 PSMA treatment regimen is tailored to the needs of each individual patient and is usually administered 2-6 times over the course of 4-6 weeks.
-Patients can usually be discharged on the same day.
-Our medical team will continue to monitor the patient’s blood values during the treatment cycle.
+The Lu-PSMA treatment regimen is tailored to the needs of each individual patient and is usually administered 2-6 times over the course of 4-6 weeks and the patients can usually be discharged on the same day.
+Our medical team monitors patient’s blood values throughout the treatment cycle.

 Customised treatment without delay